Nuevayol

+The title is an affectionate phoneticization by some Puerto Rican Spanish speakers of Nueva York, the Spanish name for New York.

 Background and release

 On January 3, 2025, when the track listing for Debí Tirar Más Fotos was revealed, the song "Nuevayol" was revealed and included as the first track that kicks off the album.

 Music and lyrics

 Musically, "Nuevayol" is a dembow song that makes its rhythm carry the spirit of "Tití Me Preguntó".
 Also, at the beginning of the song, it begins with the sample of "Un Verano en Nueva York" by Andy Montañez and El Gran Combo de Puerto Rico.
-Lyrically, "Nuevayol" reflects the rapper’s vision of the struggle for Puerto Rican identity.
+Lyrically, "Nuevayol" reflects the rapper's vision of the struggle for Puerto Rican identity.
 Through his lyrics, he expresses his discontent with the modernization that threatens the authenticity of his homeland.

+"Nuevayol" also includes the famous lyric, "Con la nota en high por Washington Heights."
+This is a reference to New York City neighborhood Washington Heights, Manhattan, and the culture.